iafisher/polyglot-server/README.md

 The server returns `success` if the credentials match a previous `register` message, and `error` otherwise.

-`send <timestamp> <username> <message>`: Send the message to the identified user.
-The timestamp field contains the UTC time the message was sent, in the format e.g. 2018-07-18T17:12:47Z (ISO 8601 format).
+`send <username> <message>`: Send the message to the identified user.
 The username field may be an asterisk, in which case the message is sent to all users.
 The message field must not be empty (though it may contain only whitespace).
 The server returns `error` if the timestamp is in the future or more than thirty seconds in the past, or if the user does not exist.
 The server returns `success` otherwise.

 `checkinbox`: Check the client's inbox.
 The server returns an `inbox` message.